Zylophone/SPD-2.3-Onboarding/README.md

 ### Tutorials & Projects
 Tutorials are to help you get started in a topic.
 They are graded on completion only.:

-- Personal Finance Tutorial - step by step instructions to building a personal financial model.
-This tutorial also familiarizes you with the basics of using spreadsheets (e.g. Google Sheets, Microsoft Excel, Apple Numbers)
+- [Personal Finance Tutorial](https://www.makeschool.com/academy/track/personal-finance-jx8) - step by step instructions to building a personal financial model.
+This tutorial also familiarizes you with the basics of using spreadsheets (e.g. Google Sheets, Microsoft Excel, Apple Numbers).
+Finishing this tutorial will make it easy to build your personal financial model (project below).

 Projects